AndreyBulezyuk/MQL4/README.md

 <b>What is this?</b>

 This Repo is a collection of my MQL4 Scripts.
 Some of them were published in and developed for my book <a href="https://goo.gl/sE0aPm">"Algorithmisches Trading - MetaTrader4 MQL4"</a>.
-My book was publish on 12.2015 by Tredition and explains (on german) how to develop automated trading strategies/software with the programming language MQL4 using its own IDE called "MetaEditor".
+My book was published on 12.2015 by Tredition and explains (on german) how to develop automated trading strategies/software with the programming language MQL4 using its own IDE called "MetaEditor".

 <b>What is MQL4?</b>